 If you get arrested for a crime, you may be taken to jail pending trial.
-Fortunately, in most cases you won't have to stay behind bars until your court date.
+Although it's not an ideal situation, fortunately, in most cases you won't have to stay behind bars until your court date.
 Instead, you'll have the opportunity to pay bail and post a sum of money to be released.
 The bail amount serves as a guarantee that you'll present yourself to the court for trial instead of making a run for it.
 If you show up, you get the money back.
-If not, you forfeit the money.
+If not, then you forfeit the money.

 How Bail Works